 EAP-based MIRK

-During an optimized pull key distribution process that involves the MN, the serving PoS and a target PoS, the serving PoS derives a MIRK for a specific target PoS.
+During an optimized pull key distribution process that involves the MN, the originating PoS and a target PoS, the originating PoS derives a MIRK for a specific target PoS.
 Strings used in the computation (e.g., MN_MIHF_ID, “MIRK”) are never zero terminated.
 For MIRK derivation, the following notations and parameters are used:

 K - key derivation key.
 The length of K is determined by the pseudorandom function (PRF) used to calculate a master session key (MSK) or re-authentication MSK (rMSK).
 If HMAC-SHA-1 or HMAC-SHA-256 is used as a PRF, then the full MSK or rMSK is used as the key derivation key, K. If CMAC-AES is used as a PRF, then the first 128 bits of MSK or rMSK are used as the key derivation key, K.